 The College employs an endowment spending policy that establishes the amount of investment return made available for expenditure each year.
 This amount is up to 5% of the previous 20 quarter average market value of the endowment as of June 30 of the preceding year, plus additional spending for endowment management, excluding amounts internally designated for use in Master Plan projects.
-The approved spending rate was 4.5% for the fiscal years ended June 30, 2022 and 2021.
-During the current fiscal year, the College returned a total of \$6,250,000 of the original spending calculation, which resulted in an actual spending draw rate of 3%.
+The approved spending rate was 4.5% for the fiscal years ended June 30, 2023 and 2022.
+During the current fiscal year, the College returned a total of \$4,115,000 of the original spending calculation, which resulted in an actual spending draw rate of 3.67%.
+During the prior year, the College returned a total of \$6,250,000 of the original spending calculation, which resulted in an actual spending draw of 3%.